Bruhath10/Physical-Design-with-OpenLANE/README.md

 ![13 - 50% value of input and output (propagation delay)](https://user-images.githubusercontent.com/44549567/106356485-eb722c00-6325-11eb-88a9-018e0e64a59f.JPG)

-## 7. Day 4: Placing the custom Inverter and CTS
+## 7. Placing the custom Inverter and CTS

 #### Adding Tracks to Layout
 Before we try to insert our custom design inverter onto the chip, we need to make some changes to the layout in magic such as adding a grid with width and pitch dimensions as described in the 'Tracks.info' file in the PDK, so that it can be placed properly on the PDN grid.